arps18/arps18/README.md

 ### Hi there 👋

-- 🎓 Pursuing Bachelor in Information Technology.
+- 🎓 Bachelor in Information Technology.
 - 🔭 I’m currently working on Web Development.
 - 🌱 I’m currently learning Flutter and Browser Extensions.
 - 👯 I’m looking to collaborate on Flutter and Web Dev.